French wine: Loire

+Lorraine

+The Lorraine vineyards extend primarily along the slopes of the Meuse and Moselle rivers (including the Côtes de Toul), which give them a southeast exposure on limestone soil.
+A small portion of the vineyards is located on the Lorraine plateau, in the Seille valley.

+In 2020, the Lorraine vineyards covered 251 hectares, with a total production in 2021 of 9,300 hectoliters (46% of which was AOP and 29% IGP).
+Although the Lorraine vineyard is one of the smallest French vineyards, it has the unique distinction of producing a vin gris from Gamay grapes, Côtes-de-Toul Gris, and of being the birthplace of a little-known but widespread white grape variety: Auxerrois.

 Normandy

 Normandy is not an official wine region anymore.
 Yet it has a rich history related to grapegrowing and winemaking and has recently been demonstrating a revival of its viticulture.
 Several small recreational vineyards were established in the last two decades and at least one operates on a commercial scale in Grisy near Caen.

 Picardy

 Picardy is not an official wine region anymore.
 Yet it has a rich history related to grapegrowing and winemaking and has recently been demonstrating a revival of its viticulture.
 40 villages of Picardy (south of the Aisne department) are now part of the Champagne area and several small recreational vineyards were established in the last two decades e.g. in Coucy le Château, Gerberoy, Gouvieux, Clairoix, etc.

 Provence

 Provence is in the south-east and close to the Mediterranean.
 It is perhaps the warmest wine region of France and produces mainly rosé and red wine.
 It covers eight major appellations led by the Provence flagship, Bandol.
 Some Provence wine can be compared with the Southern Rhône wines as they share both grapes and, to some degree, style and climate.
 Provence also has a classification of its most prestigious estates, much like Bordeaux.